Don't see your question here? View our full Knowledgebase

 Currently, our 3D Printers only ship within North America.

 The third-party items available on our website only ship within the US.

 A CNC (computer numerical control) machine is a motorized maneuverable tool and often a platform, which are both controlled by a computer, according to specific input instructions.

-Instructions are delivered to the CNC machine in the form of a sequential program of machine control instructions (G-code), then executed.
+Instructions are delivered to the CNC machine in the form of a sequential set of machine control instructions (G-code), then executed.
 Often, the program is generated by computer-aided design (CAD) software or computer-aided manufacturing (CAM) software.
 In the case of 3D printers, the part to be printed is "sliced" before the instructions (or the program) are generated.

 What's the difference between the Maslow and the M2? + -

 A 3D printer is essentially a robot glue gun.
 It extrudes molten plastic through a tiny nozzle that moves precisely under computer control.
 It heats the material and prints completed pieces one layer at a time.

 How easy is it to set up the 3D Printer? + -

 The 300x is simple mounting of some screws, and plugging in a few cables.
 It can be done in a half hour or less.
 You can find a step-by-step guide and additional set-up information on our 3DP Resources Page.

 How user-friendly are the 3D printers? + -